-The equipment only needs to contact the sheet metal at three points, namely punch, punch tip, and die shoulder.
+The equipment only needs to contact the sheet metal at three points, namely, the punch, punch tip, and die shoulder.

-Therefore, the correlation between bending angle and tooling angle is not so large.
+Therefore, the relationship between the bending angle and the tooling angle is not very significant.

-The depth of the punch pressing into the V-shaped opening is the important factor affecting the bending angle.
+The depth of the punch pressing into the V-shaped opening is the important factor that affects the bending angle.

-The depth of the stroke, that is, the greater the pressing depth of the punch, the sharper the bending angle.
+The greater the pressing depth of the punch, the sharper the bending angle.

-The bottom die and punch of air bending do not need to have the same radius, because the bending radius is determined by the elasticity of the sheet metal.
+The bottom die and punch used in air bending do not need to have the same radius, as the bending radius is determined by the elasticity of the sheet metal.

-Air bending is the most widely used bending method because it has many advantages.
+Air bending is the most widely used bending method due to its many advantages.

-Because the punch tip doesn't need to be pushed past the surface of the metal, it requires less bending force or tonnage.
+Because the punch tip does not need to be pushed past the surface of the metal, it requires less bending force or tonnage.

-Additionally, it does not need too many tools, and the operation is simple and flexible.
+Moreover, it does not require too many tools and the operation is simple and flexible.

 However, air bending also has some disadvantages.
-Air bending will have a certain springback after bending.
+It will result in a certain degree of springback after bending.

-So during bending, the actual bending angle should be sharper than the preset bending angle, so as to get the final bending angle.
+Therefore, during bending, the actual bending angle should be sharper than the preset bending angle to achieve the final bending angle.

-Moreover, in air bending, because the metal plate and die are not in full contact, the bending accuracy is difficult to ensure.
-Its stroke depth cannot be kept very accurate either.
+In addition, in air bending, because the metal plate and die are not in full contact, ensuring bending accuracy is difficult.

 The release of the punch will cause the sheet metal to spring back and contact the die.

-Excessive bending helps reduce springback.
-Using more force will also reduce the springback effect and provide good accuracy.
+Excessive bending helps to reduce springback.
+Using more force will also reduce the springback effect and provide better accuracy.

 The width of the "V" shaped opening is usually 6 to 18 times the thickness of the sheet plate.

-In the bottom bending, because the angle of the die is fixed, the bending accuracy is higher and the springback is smaller.
+In bottom bending, because the angle of the die is fixed, the bending accuracy is higher, and the springback is smaller.

-But a larger tonnage of force is required.
-Moreover, each bending angle, plate thickness, and materials need a separate die.
+However, a larger tonnage of force is required.
+Moreover, each bending angle, plate thickness, and material requires a separate die

 Coining is also a widely used bending method.
 The word “coining” comes from coin making.